Build a great email signature

-Your organization’s email signature may seem like a minor part of your brand, but consider how much of your work is conducted via email and you’ll realize that this tiny detail is seen with great frequency.
+Your organization’s email signature may seem like a minor part of your brand, but consider how much of your work is conducted via email and you’ll realize that this tiny detail is seen with great frequency and understand how important is to follow the best practices for designing your email signature.

 So it’s key that your email signature makes a good impression, and, more importantly, doesn’t get your message sent straight to spam, no passing “go,” no collecting $200.